Mountain Hardwear Chiller Long Sleeve Shirt

 Here's what other sites are saying:

+On Sale.
 Free Shipping.
 Mountain Hardwear Men's Chiller Long Sleeve Shirt FEATURES of the Mountain Hardwear Men's Chiller Long Sleeve Shirt Cool.Q ZERO provides an immediate and ongoing cooling sensation Wrinkle-resistant, quick-drying and durable fabric Seams rotated away from pressure points for comfort under a pack Flip-up sun protection collar Zip chest pocket SPECIFICATIONS of the Mountain Hardwear Men's Chiller Long Sleeve Shirt Standard Fit Average Weight: 7 oz / 198 g Center Back: 29in. / 74 cm Body: Cool.Q ZERO Flex Stretch (86% polyester, 14% elastane)

 - Moosejaw refers to the men's version